 We have covered much of the hens’ reproductive system before, but we are going to do a brief review here to refresh memories.

 Why do birds lay eggs?
 Birds are prey – low on the totem pole of life.
-Having to carry young in a pregnancy would severely affect their ability to avoid capture or being eaten.
+Having to carry young in pregnancy would severely affect their ability to avoid capture or being eaten.

 So, they lay eggs instead.

 The egg contains all the nutrition a developing chick needs and if necessary the mother can leave the nest and fly to safety.
-Eggs are usually laid in a clutch of several eggs – this helps to ensure continuation of the species, the theory being that some will hatch and survive.
+Eggs are usually laid in a clutch of several eggs – this helps to ensure the continuation of the species, the theory being that some will hatch and survive.